segmentio/segment-docs/src/unified-profiles/segment-for-flex.md

 </ol>

 > warning "Records from your data warehouse and Salesforce might not be immediately available"
-> Segment's initial sync with your data warehouse might take up to 24 hours to complete.
-Segment syncs with Salesforce immediately after you connect it to your Segment for Flex workspace, and every three hours afterward.
-For more information, see the [Known limitations](#known-limitations) documentation.
+> Segment's initial sync with your data warehouse can take up to 24 hours to complete.
+Segment syncs with Salesforce immediately after you connect it to your Segment for Flex workspace.
+This initial sync can take a few days.
+After Segment completes the initial sync with Salesforce, Segment initiates a sync with Salesforce every three hours.

 ### Data warehouse only